 Integration means overcoming the separation among different ‘inner selves,’ that is, accepting and integrating all facets of one’s self.

-self of external definitions and dissolution of mental boundaries between self and others. … ‘self-transcendence is equivalent to wisdom and implies the dissolution of (self-based) obstacles to empathy, understanding, and integrity’.”
+Finally, self-transcendence refers to independence of the self of external definitions and dissolution of mental boundaries between self and others. … ‘self-transcendence is equivalent to wisdom and implies the dissolution of (self-based) obstacles to empathy, understanding, and integrity’.”

 Staudinger UM, Gluck J. "Psychological wisdom research: commonalities and differences in a growing field."
 Annu Rev Psychol 2011; 62: 215-41.